-I love long flowy curtains, especially when they puddle slightly on the floor.
-My absolute favorite way to accomplish this is to hang my curtains with ring clips.
+Flowy curtains are my favorite, especially when they puddle slightly on the floor.
+My favorite way to accomplish this is to hang my curtains with ring clips.
 The only reason all the windows in my house aren't like this is because I haven't gotten to them yet.
 I'll go ahead and add that to the million things I haven't done.

 But just you wait.